Captain Sams Spit

 8,000 Cubic Yards of Sand

-In early 2017, KDP applied for a general permit to add 8,000 cubic yards of sand to the spit to nourish a portion that experienced over a 100 foot loss during Hurricane Matthew.
+In early 2017, KP applied for a general permit to add 8,000 cubic yards of sand to the spit to nourish a portion that experienced over a 100 foot loss during Hurricane Matthew.
 At a public hearing, hundreds of citizens showed up to voice their opposition to the permit with almost 50 folks giving public comment, all requesting that DHEC deny the permit request.
-Stay tuned for updates on the outcome of KDP’s nourishment proposal.
+Stay tuned for updates on the outcome of KP’s nourishment proposal.

 At the State House